Detection and Feature Selection in Sparse Mixture Models: Computationally tractable methods and numerical experiments

-{\bf Special case $\bSigma=\bI$.} In Section~\ref{sec:known} we proved that the test based on \eqref{eq:St_known_sparse} is asymptotically powerful under \eqref{upper_test_sparse2}, that is $\nu(1-\nu)\|\mudif\|^2\geq C \big[\sqrt{\tfrac{s}{n}\log(ep/s)}\vee \tfrac{s}{n}\log(ep/s)\big]$, the coordinate-wise test was shown here to be asymptotically powerful under \eqref{upper_known_1}, that is $\nu(1-\nu)\|\mudif\|_\infty^2\geq C \big[\sqrt{\frac{\log(p)}{n}}\vee \frac{\log(p)}{n}\big]$. ($C$ is a sufficiently large constant.)
-When the energy of $\mudif$ is spread over its support, we have $\|\mudif\|_\infty \approx \|\mudif\|/\sqrt{s}$, in which case the latter condition becomes $\nu(1-\nu)\|\mudif\|^2\geq C \big[\sqrt{\tfrac{s^2}{n}\log(ep/s)}\vee (\tfrac{s}{n}\log(ep/s))\big]$.
 Hence, the coordinate-wise method is shown to achieve a detection rate within a multiplicative factor $\sqrt{s}$ of the optimal rate.
 In the special situation where $n = O(\log p)$, the coordinate-wise method even achieves the optimal rate.
 In general, however, there is this multiplicative factor of $\sqrt{s}$ between the detection bounds.
 We speculate that this factor of $\sqrt{s}$ is unavoidable and incurred by any polynomial time method.
 Our speculation is based on an analogy with the sparse PCA detection problem and the recent work of \cite{berthet2}.
 These authors prove that a multiplicative factor of $\sqrt{s}$ applies to any polynomial time algorithm, if some classical problem in computational complexity, known as the Planted Clique Problem, is not solvable in polynomial time --- see \citep{berthet2} for definitions and pointers to the literature.
-The above discussion is in fact valid for general covariance matrices $\bSigma$ as long as the $s$-sparse Riesz constants are bounded.
+(Although we focused on the case $\bSigma = \bI$, this discussion is in fact valid for general covariance matrices $\bSigma$ as long as the $s$-sparse Riesz constants are bounded.)